hudson-trading/inside-at-hrt/README.md

 An order book keeps track of open orders.

 There are four relevant events that can modify our order book:
-1. Add: A new order added to the book
+1. Add: A new order added to the book.
-1. Update: An update (price, size) to a resting order on the book
+1. Update: An update (price, size) to a resting order on the book.
-1. Exec: An execution (full or partial) to a resting or incoming order
+1. Exec: An execution (full or partial) to an incoming order and one/more resting orders.
-1. Cancel: A cancellation (full or partial) to a resting order on the book
+1. Cancel: A cancellation (full or partial) to a resting order on the book.

 These updates are applied to our book via callbacks.
 A callback is a function that can be configured to be invoked under specific circumstances.
 A class can define and subscribe its callbacks to an upstream object.
 Conversely, a class can have a list of downstream callbacks that it promises to invoke.
 It is common to use callbacks for clean and extendable data flow.

-Our order book exposes a couple of functions view or track the state of the orders:
+Our order book exposes a couple of functions to view or track the state of the orders:
-1. get_best_bids(symbol): Returns a list of orders at the best (highest) bid price for the symbol.
+1. `get_best_bids(symbol)`: Returns a list of orders at the best (highest) bid price for the symbol.
 Orders within this list are sorted by the time they were added to the Book (price-time priority).
-1. get_best_asks(symbol): Returns a list of orders at the best (lowest) ask price for the symbol.
+1. `get_best_asks(symbol)`: Returns a list of orders at the best (lowest) ask price for the symbol.
 Orders within this list are sorted by the time they were added to the Book (price-time priority).
-1. sub_on_inside(cb): Subscribes a callback to be invoked when the price or size of orders at the best bid/ask changes.
+1. `sub_on_inside(cb)`: Subscribes a callback to be invoked when the price or size of orders at the best bid/ask changes.

 You can find the skeleton code in `Book.py`.